 One common treatment that both specialists and doctors agree on that works well (except in severe cases) is over-the-counter nonprescription Rogaine (minoxidil), which has been clinically proven to regrow hair.
 This product is typically added as a wash or foam and works by penetrating the scalp and stimulating the hair follicles to be more productive.
 You can also consider topical minoxidil as an alternative.

 Prescription treatments that are not specifically designed to treat hair loss but might be considered include oral contraceptives or anti-androgens.
 Oral corticosteroids like Prednisone, which is used to treat autoimmune conditions like alopecia, might also be regarded.
 Discuss any available options with your doctor to see if there are medications that would be appropriate for your situation.

 If the aforementioned treatments aren’t giving you the results you want, it may be time to consider something more dramatic.

 Your dermatologist may recommend platelet-rich plasma therapy.
-Historically, this procedure was performed to help patients heal after surgery but has been shown to have positive effects for women experiencing severe hair loss.
+Historically, this procedure was performed to help patients heal after surgery but has been shown to have positive effects on women experiencing severe hair loss.
 During the process, your blood is drawn, and the platelets and plasma are separated from it.
-The plasma is then injected into the areas of your scalp where you’re experiencing major hair loss.
-The process is done in intervals over a couple of years and helps to stimulate collagen and repair blood vessels.
+The plasma is then injected into the areas of your scalp where you’re experiencing significant hair loss.
+The process is done over a couple of years and helps stimulate collagen and repair blood vessels.
 This is one of the more extreme treatments to consider, and that is reflected in the cost, which can range from $500 to $1,000+ per injection session.